AidanHockey5/HardwareChat/readme.md

 All messages are public, even the "private" ones.
 There is no encryption.
 Do not use for sensitive information (duh)

-To send a private message, use this format (names are case-sensitive):
+To send a private message, use this format (names are not case-sensitive):

 `!pm targetName your message goes here.`